 Free pet food from Meals on Wheels programs.

 An increasing number of Meals on Wheels programs are helping qualified lower income seniors and the disabled feed their pets, including cats and dogs.
-While they may not operate in every town yet, a number of partnerships have been formed between the program for the elderly and pet groups across the country.
+While they may not operate in every town yet, a number of partnerships have been formed between the program for the elderly as well as local pet groups across the country.
+The service will bring the homebound free dog or cat food, bones, medications from their vet, treats for their pet and much more.

 It all started when many Meals on Wheels volunteers and drivers noticed a growing number of senior or homebound clients giving their food or meals away to their pets.
 So for example, maybe a driver was delivering a lunch to a member and they learned through the visit that the individual was turning around and giving either a portion or maybe all of their meal to their furry friends.
 It is all too common for low-income seniors or people with disabilities to feed their cats or dogs instead of themselves.